anbehindY/school-library/README.md

 ### Key Features <a name="key-features"></a>

-- Add new students or teachers.
+- Add new students or teachers
-- Add new books.
+- Add new books
-- Save records of who borrowed a given book and when.
+- Save records of rental books

 <p align="right">(<a href="#readme-top">back to top</a>)</p>